guardian-nexus/auditkit/README.md

 A: November 10, 2025.
 All new DoD contracts will require CMMC compliance starting this date.
 AuditKit shows countdown and deadline tracking.

 **Q: What about CMMC Level 2?**
-A: CMMC Level 2 (110 practices for CUI handling) is available as a Pro feature with enterprise support and advanced automation.
+A: CMMC Level 2 (110 practices for CUI handling) is available as a Pro feature.
 Check out [AuditKit Pro](https://auditkit.io/pro/) for licensing information.

 **Q: Why is my compliance score low?**
-A: Enable security services first (AWS: GuardDuty, Config, CloudTrail | Azure: Defender, Policy, Activity Logs)
+A: Enable security services first (AWS: GuardDuty, Config, CloudTrail | Azure: Defender, Policy, Activity Logs | M365: Conditional Access, Identity Protection)

-**Q: Which cloud provider has better coverage?**
-A: Both AWS and Azure have identical control coverage across SOC2, PCI-DSS, and CMMC Level 1.
-AWS has slightly more mature checks due to being implemented first.

 **Q: Can I scan multiple AWS accounts or Azure subscriptions?**
 A: Currently one at a time.
 Use different profiles: `auditkit scan -profile production`

 **Q: Does this replace Prowler/ScoutSuite?**
 A: No, those are security scanners.
 AuditKit focuses on compliance evidence collection for auditors with framework-specific mappings.
+However, we're working on Prowler integration!

 ## License